jen20/jen20.github.io/_posts/2015-02-01-moving-to-go-what-i-wish-id-known.markdown

 Quite a few people I know are expressing interest in learning Go, so I decided to put down a couple of notes about my experience after having had the same conversation a few times over.
+None of the points are particularly original and are mostly here so I can point people at one place when they ask me about it!
 Your mileage may vary on any of this stuff and it's in no particular order!

 ### Go By Example